-• At least one elective must be Disease/Exposure Focus (marked D/E on the list)
+- At least one elective must be Disease/Exposure Focus (marked D/E on the list) - Each course must be at least 2 credits

-MPH Epidemiology: Global Health Course Requirements
+MPH Epidemiology: Global Health Track Course Requirements

 This program is for health professionals who intend to devote a significant part of their careers to global health issues.
 The program is interdisciplinary, focusing on research and community health in the developing world.
 The thesis must focus on international health.